How to Improve Your Financial Health

 New Credit Applications | Seeking only one new type of credit at a time | Applying for many different types of credit in a short amount of time | 10% |

-If you do see inaccuracies on any of your credit reports such as a wrong address, missed payment, or incorrect outstanding balance, use the information on their website to contact the credit bureau and ask them to review the mistake.
+If you do see inaccuracies on any of your credit reports such as a wrong address, missed payment, or incorrect outstanding balance, contact the credit bureau online, by phone, or by mail and ask them to review the mistake.
 Under the Fair Credit Reporting Act, credit bureaus must investigate any disputed items and remove them if they are incorrect.

 Spending just a few minutes reviewing your credit reports could protect you from identity theft and keep you on track to improve your financial health.